How to Replace Concrete With Wood Deck

 So if you have a worn-down concrete patio, what are your options?
 First, you can wait for the concrete to sink completely before building a deck.
 However, you will still need to fix the cracks to avoid freezing and water problems.
 Another option is elevated decking above the concrete using decking posts and a ledger board.
 For this, you will need to drill holes in the concrete patio for the deck posts, and the decking needs to be attached to the house.

 Lastly, you can take out the concrete patio and work from there.
 In most cases, if not all, you don’t have to worry about damaging the foundation by removing the old concrete patio.

 How To Build A Decking Over Concrete Patio?

 If your patio is in excellent condition, you can directly build a wood deck over it.
 You can hire professional contractors to do it for you.
 However, many homeowners choose to do it themselves to save on cost.
-If you plan to build yourself, here are the steps on how to do it.
+If you plan to build it yourself, here are the steps on how to do it.

-Step 1: Preparation – Before you start building a deck over the patio, you’ll need to make sure you have the right tools and enough materials to finish it.
-You’ll need usual construction tools, such as saws, hammers, screws, and levels.
-You’ll also have to accost for all the deck materials, including the boards and the framing.
+Step 1: Preparation – Before you start building a deck over the patio, you’ll need to ensure you have the right tools and enough materials to finish it.
+You’ll need the usual construction tools, such as saws, hammers, screws, and levels.
+You’ll also have to accost all the deck materials, including the boards and the framing.
 Besides wood, you can also choose alternatives such as PVC and composite decking.
-You’ll also want to fix any issue in your concrete, such as water pooling and cracks.
+You’ll also want to fix any issues with your concrete, such as water pooling and cracks.

 Once you have your deck frame, it’s now time to install the decking boards.
 There are several varieties of wood deck boards.
 Depending on the manufacturers, you can use either screws or nails to lay them down.
 In some instances, decking boards may have grooves, especially composite wood boards.
 Hidden fasteners are the only option for these types of decking boards.
 You will also have to put some gaps in between the boards to account for expansion.